man holding his hands on open book

 The Holy Spirit:

-The Holy Spirit is God and the third person of the Trinity who has existed eternally within the Godhead (with the Father and the Son).
-He is presently at work in the world convicting of sin, righteousness, and judgment.
-He brings sinners to repentance and regenerates the lives of the sincerely repentant.
-He also indwells believers and empowers them to live holy lives that are committed and glorifying unto God.
+The Holy Spirit is the third person of the Trinity, fully God and eternally existent with the Father and the Son.
+He is at work in the world today, convicting the world of sin, righteousness, and judgment.
+The Spirit brings sinners to repentance, regenerates those who believe, indwells every believer, and empowers them to live holy lives that glorify God.

 The Bible: